bdaiinstitute/bosdyn_msgs/README.md

 bundles compatible with ROS 2 Humble Hawksbill on Ubuntu Jammy 22.04 for AMD64 and ARM64 architectures.

 **Attention**: it is strongly advised to keep package versions and tags in lockstep with the version of the latest Boston Dynamics Spot SDK release to PyPI.
+This can be achieved by updating versions in `package.xml` files and `pip-constraint.txt` file to match each other and the tag.

 ## How to install